Ending the sale of new petrol, diesel and hybrid cars and vans: consultation response

 The electric vehicle transition is underway.
 These vehicles will soon be consistently cheaper to own than comparative Internal Combustion Engine vehicles (ICEs) and in some cases already are.
 At the same time, air quality violations are leading to localised bans on ICEs which will drive the transition to alternative mobility options.
 Energy Systems Catapult’s view are that:

-Phase out date
+Phase out date for older vehicles

 - Our own modelling and analysis supports a final phase out date of 2035 at the latest